AWS announces preview of AWS Interconnect - multicloud

 The preceding example output shows that the primary instance's log file is mysql-bin.066552.
 The IO_THREAD maintains speed with the primary DB instance.
 In the replica output, the SQL thread performs Relay_Master_Log_File: mysql-bin.066530.
 As a result, SQL_THREAD lags 22 binary logs behind.

-Typically, IO_THREAD doesn't cause large replication delays because the IO_THREAD reads the binary logs only from the primary or source instance.
+Because the IO_THREAD reads the binary logs only from the primary or source instance, the IO_THREAD doesn't usually cause large replication delays.
 However, network connectivity and network latency can affect the speed of the reads between the servers.
 High bandwidth usage can cause the IO_THREAD replica to perform more slowly.

-If the SQL_THREAD replica is causing the replication delays, then use the following troubleshooting steps to resolve your issue.
+If the SQL_THREAD replica causes the replication delays, then use the following troubleshooting steps to resolve your issue.

 Long-running write queries on the primary instance

-To minimize lag, you can monitor the slow query log on the primary instance.
+To minimize lag, monitor the slow query log on the primary instance and identify queries that need optimization.
 You can also reduce long-running statements to smaller statements or transactions.

 Insufficient DB instance class size or storage